- Events & Giving

 The Jeanne C. Thayer Endowed Scholarship in Viola

-ELENA GALENTAS 24, born in Chicago, Illinois, is earning her master's degree at DePaul University, studying with Wei-Ting Kuo.
+ELENA GALENTAS 24, born in Chicago, Illinois, recently earned her master's degree at DePaul University, studying with Wei-Ting Kuo.
 She has served as a section violist in the Civic Orchestra of Chicago since 2023, where she recently performed in Shostakovich's Symphony No. 7 under Carlos Miguel Prieto.

 View Full Profile